jrherr/2016-02-22-isu/lessons/genomic_shell_03_readQC.md

 #### Create a working directory for your analysis

-this command takes us to the home directory

       $ cd

-then, make a directory
+>this command takes us to the home directory

      $ mkdir dc_workshop